smizell/hyperdescribe/hyperdescribe-draft.md

 ###### `value`

 The `value` property is used for specifying the default value of the field.
-This is optional
+This is optional.

 #### `title`